Scheduling Algorithms in Operating System

 Shortest Job First (SJF) Scheduling Algorithm

 Shortest Job First is a non-preemptive scheduling algorithm in which the process with the shortest burst or completion time is executed first by the CPU.
 That means the lesser the execution time, the sooner the process will get the CPU.
-In this scheduling algorithm, the arrival time of the processes must be the same, and the processor must be aware of the burst time of all the processes in advance.
+In this scheduling algorithm, the arrival time of the processes must be the same, and the processor must know beforehand how much time process execution will require for all the processes.
 If two processes have the same burst time, then First Come First Serve (FCFS) scheduling is used to break the tie.

 The preemptive mode of SJF scheduling is known as the Shortest Remaining Time First scheduling algorithm.